Introduction:

 Let's look at some of my main claims and see how childhood experience explains them.

-Intelligence: Emotion directly affects the brain’s ability to focus, absorb, process, and retain information, effects large enough to account for most differences in intelligence.
+Intelligence: Baseline emotions directly affects the brain’s ability to focus, absorb, process, and retain information, effects large enough to account for most differences in intelligence.

 Psychiatric disorders: Psychiatric disorders, defined by persistent groups of emotional, physical, and mental symptoms, can be fully accounted for by baseline emotions and beliefs acquired during childhood.